 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This paranormal romance was published by Kensington Books on March 31, 2015 and has 400 pages.
+This paranormal romance that was published by Kensington Books on March 31, 2015 and has 400 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include The Mane Event, The Mane Event, The Mane Squeeze, The Mane Attraction, Beast Behaving Badly, Big Bad Beast, Here Kitty, Kitty!, Hunting Season, Pack Challenge, Go Fetch!, When He Was Bad, Everlasting Bad BoysS, Bear Meets Girl, Howl for It, Wolf with Benefits, The Undoing
+Other books by this author which I have reviewed include The Mane Event, The Mane Event, The Mane Squeeze, The Mane Attraction, Beast Behaving Badly, Big Bad Beast, Here Kitty, Kitty!, Hunting Season, Pack Challenge, Go Fetch!, When He Was Bad, Everlasting Bad BoysS, Bear Meets Girl, Howl for It, Wolf with Benefits, The Undoing

 First in the Call of Crows paranormal romance series revolving around the Crows and set in Los Angeles.
 The couple focus is on Kera Watson and Vig Rundstöm.